Share Your Encouragement!

 13. Tell them when you can tell that they are making progress.

-14. Use scripture to encourage others, but don’t come off as holier than thou.
+14. Use scripture to encourage others, but don’t make me feel like I’m holier than thou.

 15. Put your helpful thoughts into words.